Coinbase hires a new VP of Operations to lead its customer service effort

 Coinbase just announced they’re hiring Tina Bhatnagar as VP of Operations and Technology to lead all operational teams at Coinbase and GDAX.

-But perhaps most relevant right now is the fact that her responsibilities will include overseeing the fast growing startup’s customer service division.
+But perhaps most relevant right now is the fact that her responsibilities will include overseeing the fast-growing startup’s customer service division.

-It’s no secret that Coinbase is in need of some help with it comes to support and customer service.
-The company has struggled to handle both technical and customer support operations during the massive spikes in price, new users, and transactions over the last few months.
+It’s no secret that Coinbase is in need of some help when it comes to support and customer service.
+The company has struggled to handle both technical and customer support operations during the massive spikes in price, new users and transactions over the last few months.

 But Coinbase isn’t blind to these shortfalls, and about six months ago unveiled a plan to revamp their customer service experience and roll out phone support and shorter response times.
 They also recently hired Asiff Hirji, former COO at TD Ameritrade and promoted Dan Romero as GM of Coinbase to oversee all of Coinbase’s retail platform.

-Bhatnagar comes from Twitter where she was VP of Operations and User Services and helped scale the customer support team from twenty people to thousands across six offices.
+Bhatnagar comes from Twitter, where she was VP of Operations and User Services and helped scale the customer support team from 20 people to thousands across six offices.

-Coinbase also noted that last week when cryptocurrencies all sank around 20% the startup again saw record valume and traffic, but was able to meet demand and avoid any major outages or downtime.
+Coinbase also noted that last week when cryptocurrencies all sank around 20 percent the startup again saw record volume and traffic, but was able to meet demand and avoid any major outages or down time.

 0